cosmos/ethermint-archive/docs/architecture.rst

 declare flags.
 Everything should be unexported and it should be possible to create exactly the same version of ethermint using only the exported packages without having to redefine anything yourself.

+The web3 endpoints offered by ethermint are a superset of normal web3.
+It also allows to send IBC transactions.

 Implementation
 ^^^^^^^^^^^^^^